When You’re Worried About a Veteran or First Responder You Love

 Common Warning Signs Families Notice First

-You’re not imagining things.
-Loved ones usually see changes long before the Veteran or First Responder asks for help.
+Loved ones often see changes long before the individual asks for help.
+Common signs include:

 - Increased anger, irritability, or emotional outbursts